-Cosmologist Stephen Hawking is regarded as one of the most brilliant theoretical physicists since Albert Einstein.
+Stephen Hawking is regarded as one of the most brilliant theoretical physicists in history.
 His work on the origins and structure of the universe, from the Big Bang to black holes, has revolutionized the field, while his best-selling books have appealed to readers who may not have Hawking’s scientific background.
 In this brief biography, we look at Hawking’s education and career — ranging from his discoveries to the popular books he’s written — and the disease that’s robbed him of mobility and speech.
-[See also our overview of Famous Astronomers and great scientists from many fields who have worked in astronomy.]

 A challenging life

-In early 1963, just shy of 21, Hawking was diagnosed with motor neurone disease, more commonly known as Lou Gehrig's disease.
+In early 1963, just shy of his 21st birthday, Hawking was diagnosed with motor neuron disease, more commonly known as Lou Gehrig's disease or amyotrophic lateral sclerosis (ALS).
 He was not expected to live more than two years.
 Completing his doctorate did not appear likely.
-Yet Hawking defied the odds, not only attaining his Ph.D. but forging new roads into the understanding of the universe in the decades since.
+Yet, Hawking defied the odds, not only attaining his Ph.D. but also forging new roads into the understanding of the universe in the decades since.

-As the disease spread, Hawking became less mobile, and was confined to a wheelchair.
+As the disease spread, Hawking became less mobile and began using a wheelchair.
 Talking grew more challenging and, in 1985, an emergency tracheotomy caused his total loss of speech.
-A speech generating device constructed at Cambridge, combined with a software program, serves as his electronic voice today, allowing Hawking to select his words by moving the muscles in his cheek.
+A speech-generating device constructed at Cambridge, combined with a software program, serves as his electronic voice today, allowing Hawking to select his words by moving the muscles in his cheek.

 Just before his diagnosis, Hawking met Jane Wilde, and the two were married in 1965.
 The couple had three children before separating.
 Hawking remarried in 1995 but divorced in 2006.